Heaven Upside Down

-Heaven Upside Down is the tenth studio album by the American rock band Marilyn Manson.
+Heaven Upside Down is the tenth studio album by American rock band Marilyn Manson.
 It was released on October 6, 2017, by Loma Vista Recordings and Caroline International.
 The record had the working title Say10 and was initially due to be issued on Valentine's Day.
 However, the release was delayed by numerous events, most notably the death of Marilyn Manson's father, Hugh Warner, who died during production and to whom the album was later dedicated.
 The record has many of the musicians who performed on the band's previous album, The Pale Emperor (2015), including the producer Tyler Bates and the drummer Gil Sharone.
 Despite Manson's early implications, long-time bass guitarist Twiggy Ramirez did not participate on the album.
 He left the group following a sexual assault allegation by a former girlfriend.